 Time sense might involve a specific mechanism or circuitry that is geared towards managing a subjective sense of how much time is passing, but it is also possible that time sense is measured by comparing how much awareness of perceptual or cognitive events occur between events with known temporal distances.
 For example, we may have trained ourselves to recognize how many observations or experiences can occur between the movements of a second-hand on an analog clock.
 If we begin to notice an increased number of experiences between second-hand movements, then we may feel that time is passing more slowly.
 We may have some kind of standardized and learned sense of time passing that correlates to how much we can observe, experience, or think between those events.
 An increase in the number of observations per second might appear to us as time expansion.
 If time sense is not specialized circuitry (or perhaps even if so) but instead is based on relative subjective noticing of the quantities of temporal events, then temporal acuity may mediate changes in time sense.
 The sense that time is slow could refer to increased visual information cycles being observed at the same rate.
 For example, AMPAr activity is capable of producing excitatory postsynaptic potential and decay 10x (probably even more) in the period of time that an NMDAr-induced neuron EPSP occurs.
 If the rate that EPSPs produce subjective experiences is constant, then time could seem 10x slower if AMPAr were dominant.

 Psychedelic and dissociative hallucinogenic drugs are colloquially known to produce alterations to temporal perception, usually termed time dilation.
 This term refers to an expanded sense of time, which could potentially be explainable as heightened temporal acuity as described in the previous passage, although we should be cautious in assuming this.
 The subjective effects of psychedelic drugs are thought to occur by disinhibiting glutamate release via 5HT2a receptor and mGlur2 interactions (Moreno, Holloway, Albizu et al 2011).
 This means both AMPAr and NMDAr activity should increase.
 5HT2a receptor agonism seems to both enhance (Dantsuji, Nakamura, Nakayama et al 2019) and partially inhibit NMDAr activity, functioning like a partial agonist of NMDAr (Arvanov, Liang, Russo, & Wang 1999).
-This might increase temporal summation, which I hypothesize may partly play a role in effects such as visual trailing (palinopsia).
+This might increase temporal summation, which I hypothesize may partly play a role in effects such as visual trailing (palinopsia), essentially the fusion element of flicker fusion.
+Decreased flicker fusion thresholds have been observed in people who used LSD (Abraham & Wolf 1988) and LSD is known to occasionally produce persisting palinopsia as well (Kawasaki & Purvin 1996).
 It could be that palinopsia and afterimages occur as effects of the prolonged EPSP of NMDArs, resulting in visual stimuli lingering in visual perception for longer than usual.
 In some sense, this may resemble a kind of ‘memory’ effect.
 This could be described as perceptual merging of temporal events, to observe the events that have occurred within a 100+ millisecond time span all simultaneously.
 Psychedelics also increase AMPAr activity indirectly through the release of glutamate, so it might be possible that psychedelics produce enhanced temporal acuity simultaneously to prolonged EPSPs.
 It may also be that these effects vary greatly with psychedelics, depending on dose or even fluctuating as the drug runs its’ course.